 The main cultural narrative fosters competition above compassion.
-It promotes a caste systems of race, ethnicity, social and economic status.
+It promotes a caste system of race, ethnicity, social and economic status.
 It is easy to become a victim in a society like this.
-Rather than a bastion of equality and health it is a culture which allows corporations the greater privileges than people.
+Rather than a bastion of equality and health, it is a culture that allows corporations the greater privileges than people.

 So, circumstances aren’t necessarily the determining factor for people to fixate on the victim role.
 The main reason is your Ego.
 It wants to maintain control.
 So, it takes any opportunity to move along the path of disintegration to its unhealthy type.
 This puts the Ego firmly in control.
 It doesn’t care how unhappy you are or what pain you experience.
 It will do anything to maintain control.
 When this happens, it manifests in one of the above victim typologies.

 The misconception is those who thrive are those that have a lot of material things and resources.
 This couldn’t be farther from the truth.
 Most of the people who see themselves as thriving are not financially wealthy, they are content.
 To thrive is to live with conscious intent.
 To feel fulfilled and satisfied.

 So, thriving it’s not about money or possessions but peace of mind.
 Chances are will need to deal with the programming from the cultural narrative.
 Learning to thrive is different for everyone.
 But, one thing is common which freedom of thinking.
 You might call them freethinkers, or healthy skeptics.

 This raises several questions.
 How does this fixation occur?
 What thinking or behaviors do we associate with them?